mnikjom/The-Northern-Experience/README.md

 HOW TO DO IT: Go to your Steam Library.
 Find the Elder Scrolls V: Skyrim Special Edition.
 Right-click it and select Properties.
 Go to the Updates and set on Automatic updates on "Only update this game when I launch it".

+### First time with Mod Organizer 2?

+If you're not sure how to install mods, hide files, etc. - [tutorials with some basic stuff](https://www.nexusmods.com/skyrimspecialedition/articles/1045).

 ## Quick Guide: